Parent Login Business Directory

 Primary

 For the young child, learning is a process that involves all the senses.
-Dr. Maria Montessori created enticing materials for children to manipulate, and through their exploration, understand higher-level concepts, develop inner discipline and foster their natural curiosities.
-She discovered that given the proper amount of guidance and freedom, children develop a positive sense of self and their community.
+Dr. Maria Montessori created enticing materials for children to manipulate, and through their exploration, understand higher-level concepts, develop inner discipline, and foster their natural curiosities.
+She discovered that given the proper amount of guidance and freedom, children develop a positive sense of self and community.

-Montessori Language - Narragansett, RIThe resources and activities in Primary are designed to:
+The resources and activities in Primary are designed to:

 • develop independence